COS301-SE-2024/IoT-DIRfram/README.md

 ## Monitoring

-We utilize example:NodePing for monitoring server uptime and performance.
+We do not have a server for housing the XML data as it is stored locally on the Raspberry Pi for now, and thus don't need to utilize software such as NodePing for monitoring server uptime and performance.

 ## Conclusion

 With this comprehensive GitHub documentation, we aim to provide transparency and insight into our project's development process, organization, and team members.
-We welcome collaboration and feedback from the community.
+We welcome collaboration and feedback from the Course co-ordinators, clients, or any other members involved with the project.